thirteen23/T23Kit-Colour/README.md

 1. Download the source files in the [T23Kit-Colour Source directory](https://github.com/thirteen23/T23Kit-Colour/tree/master/T23Kit-Colour).
 2. Add `Colour.swift` to your Xcode project.

+##Example usage

+If you would like to see an example of this library in use check out our other toy project [ColorPalette](https://github.com/thirteen23/ColorPalette).

 ##Releases

 Releases are tagged in the git commit history using (mostly) [semantic versioning](http://semver.org).
 Check out the [releases and release notes](https://github.com/thirteen23/T23Kit-Colour/blob/master/RELEASE) for each version.